xwdeng80/blog/_posts/2020-02-21-overview-of-activelearning.md

 # Introduction

-To train a supervised learning method, we need:
+In machine learning, supervised learning is a major component.
+To train a supervised learning method, one often needs:

 1. A training data with inputs and responses.
 2. A model estimation procedure, often optimizing with respect to model parameters such that the estimated model fits the data well.